 What Is the Best Takeoff Software?

-The best takeoff software depends on your team size, project complexity, and collaboration needs.
-But regardless of your business type, here’s what to look for:
+The right software depends on your team’s size, project complexity, and collaboration needs.
+Look for:

 - Fast, accurate quantity extraction